-Most loans specify what the money should be spent on: mortgages are used to purchase or refinance homes and student loans are used to pay for an education.
-When it comes to personal loans, there aren’t as many restrictions on where you can or can’t spend the money, which allows for much more flexibility than traditional loans.
+A personal loan is borrowed money from a bank, credit union, or online lender that is paid back with interest in installments and offers flexible ways to be used.
+Personal loans work a little differently than other types of loans.
+Most loans specify what the money should be spent on: Mortgages are used to purchase or refinance homes, and student loans are used to pay for an education.
+But there aren’t as many restrictions on how you can or can’t spend personal loan funds, which allows for more flexibility than other types of loans.

 How Does a Personal Loan Work?

 Personal loans are fairly straightforward.
 They are simply a borrowed sum of money that the borrower then pays back, with interest, to the lender.

 The first step is applying for a personal loan, which will be detailed below.
 After loan approval, the lender typically deposits the loan proceeds directly into the borrower’s bank account.

 Personal loans are paid back in monthly installments of principal and interest.
 Since personal loans generally have fixed interest rates, each monthly payment is the same throughout the term of the loan.

 How Interest Rates Work

 The interest rate a loan applicant may be approved for will usually be determined by a combination of things like their financial history, income, debt, and credit score.
 Generally speaking, the better the credit score, the better the chance to receive a lower interest rate on the loan.
 The higher the interest rate, the more money the loan will cost over its term.

 Recommended: How Do I Get the Best Interest Rate on a Loan?